WDET-FM: Studios

 The broadcast facilities in the Maccabees Building were considered "unhealthy and dangerous" and the station began planning improvements.

 On November 29 1985, the studio was damaged by an electrical fire and thousands of records were destroyed.
 The studio was cleaned and repaired, and the station was off the air for less than a day.
 A new studio was custom-built on the first floor of 6001 Cass Ave and it became WDET's home in September 1987.

 WDET's antenna remained attached to the tower atop the Maccabees Building, which was then owned by Detroit Public Schools Community District.
 When the antenna began to fail, the university claimed that the tower's condition was too poor to hang a new antenna on.
 The dispute over who would pay to repair the tower was ultimately resolved when WDET chose to build its own tower.
-In 1995, WDET began using its new tower on Canfield Street, as well as studios in the new University Towers building.
+In 1995, WDET began using its new tower on Canfield Street.
+Nearby, the new University Towers residence hall would house the station's new studios, opening around summer 1996.